JayBGB/Roguelike-Fantasy-XIV/README.md

 Para hacer el programa que nos saque de la mugre cuando lo vendamos a la NASA.

 # WARNING
 ## THIS GAME DOES NOT HAVE DIFFICULTY SETTINGS AS THAT DOES NOT CONCUR WITH THE AUTHORS' VIEW.
-IF YOU WANT EASY MODE, GO PLAY MY LITTLE PONY.

 # To-do-list:
 ## Races: